Tim Couch: Broadcasting career

-In 2002, Couch played himself in an episode of The Jersey called "Cheers, Jeers and Tears" where after crying over her responsibilities as being cheerleading captain, Hillary Lighter (played by Brianne Prather) uses a magical jersey as she jumps into his body in order to get advice/lessons from professional cheerleaders on new cheers to the shock of the coach along with the other players.
+In 2002, Couch played himself in an episode of The Jersey called "Cheers, Jeers and Tears" where cheerleading captain Hillary Lighter uses a magical jersey as she jumps into Couch's body to get advice/lessons from professional cheerleaders on new cheers, shocking his coach and fellow players.

-Couch currently works for Fox Sports South as an analyst on the weekly show SEC Gridiron Live.
-He also serves as the color analyst for the SEC Regional Network football package, typically found on Fox Sports Net affiliates in most SEC territories.
-Current affiliates include Sun Sports, Fox Sports South, Fox Sports Southwest Plus, Fox Sports Houston, Fox Sports Midwest Plus, Fox Sports North Plus, and Fox Sports San Diego.
+Couch worked for Fox Sports South for five years as an analyst on the weekly show SEC Gridiron Live.
+He also served as the color analyst for the SEC Regional Network football package, typically found on Fox Sports Net affiliates in most SEC territories.
+Affiliates included Sun Sports, Fox Sports South, Fox Sports Southwest Plus, Fox Sports Houston, Fox Sports Midwest Plus, Fox Sports North Plus, and Fox Sports San Diego.

 On April 11, 2018, the Browns announced that Couch would be calling their 2018 preseason games alongside Jay Crawford.

+Personal life

+Couch was previously married to Playboy Playmate Heather Kozar.

+Couch's son Chase graduated from high school in the spring of 2024.
+In January 2023, Chase received a verbal scholarship offer to play football at Kentucky.

+Currently Couch and an older brother Greg are part owners of Meridian Wealth Management, a nationwide company based in Lexington.